Do you want to print this guide?

 Reducing hazardous inventory can reduce consequence, but possibly still leave a small number of exposed personnel .
 Another option for altering consequence is to alter facility siting to reduce occupancy in hazardous areas.

 When the consequence has been reduced to a minimum, then the frequency side of risk must be addressed.
-For example, start with a single fatality (personnel safety) risk estimated to be in the unacceptable region at 1E-03 per year.
-Without altering the estimated consequence (1 fatality), it is only possible to reduce the frequency of the event.
+For example, a single fatality risk may be estimated to be bordering the unacceptable region at 1E-03 per year.
+Without any measures to alter the estimated consequence (1 fatality), it is still possible to reduce the expected frequency of the event.
 This can be achieved by various different means, typically referred to as Independent Protection Layers (IPL).

 3.4 Independent Protection Layer - IPL